I'm a Virgo

-I'm a Virgo is an American absurdist comedy miniseries created by Boots Riley and starring Jharrel Jerome.
-The first four episodes premiered at the South by Southwest film festival in March 2023.
-All seven episodes were released on Amazon Prime Video on June 23, 2023.
+I'm a Virgo is an American surreal comedy television miniseries created and directed by Boots Riley and starring Jharrel Jerome.
+The first four episodes premiered at South by Southwest in March 2023, and all seven episodes were released on Amazon Prime Video three months later.

 Synopsis

-Cootie is a 13 ft, 19-year-old Black teenager raised by his Aunt Lafrancine and Uncle Martisse in Oakland, California.
-He is shielded from the outside world until being accidentally discovered by a group of teenage political activists.
+Cootie, a sheltered boy, has grown to be 13 feet tall by the age of 19.
+He is being raised by his aunt Lafrancine and uncle Martisse in Oakland, California, where he is shielded from the outside world until a group of teenage political activists inadvertently learn of his existence.